-Authors: Kenneth Fleming, Mahendra Naidoo, Michael Wilson, John Flanigan, Sue Horton, Modupe Kuti, Lai Meng Looi, Christopher Price, Kun Ru, Abdul Ghafur, Jianxiang Wang, Nestor Lago
+Authors: Kenneth Fleming, Mahendra Naidoo, Michael Wilson, John Flanigan, Susan Horton, Modupe Kuti, Lai Meng Looi, Christopher Price, Kun Ru, Abdul Ghafur, Jianxiang Wang, Nestor Lago

 Objectives: We review the current status of pathology services in low- and middle-income countries and propose an “essential pathology package” along with estimated costs.
 The purpose is to provide guidance to policy makers as countries move toward universal health care systems.

 Methods: Five key themes were reviewed using existing literature (role of leadership; education, training, and continuing professional development; technology; accreditation, management, and quality standards; and reimbursement systems).
 A tiered system is described, building on existing proposals.
 The economic analysis draws on the very limited published studies, combined with expert opinion.

 Results: Countries have underinvested in pathology services, with detrimental effects on health care.
 The equipment needs for a tier 1 laboratory in a primary health facility are modest ($2-$5,000), compared with $150,000 to $200,000 in a district hospital, and higher in a referral hospital (depending on tests undertaken).
 Access to a national (or regional) specialized laboratory undertaking disease surveillance and registry is important.
 Recurrent costs of appropriate laboratories in district and referral hospitals are around 6% of the hospital budget in midsized hospitals and likely decline in the largest hospitals.
 Primary health facilities rely largely on single-use tests.